mamqek/Vue-Chat/docs/index.md

 ## Service

-The Vue-Chat service provides the backend functionality required for chat, including database management, authentication, and chat logic.
+The AIOChatWC service provides the backend functionality required for chat, including database management, authentication, and chat logic.

 ### Key Features